 Democracy North Carolina grew out of Democracy South which began as a project of the Institute for Southern Studies.
-For 25 years, we have challenged the corrupting role of money in NC politics and promoted greater voter participation.
+For more than 25 years, we have challenged the corrupting role of money in NC politics and promoted greater voter participation.
 We are conservative because we champion the core principle of a democratic republic: one person, one vote.
 We’re liberal because we trace of our roots to the Civil Rights Movement and champion equal rights.
 We are non-partisan: we do not favor one candidate or party over another; we advocate for policies, not politicians.
 We’ve taken on powerful industries and politicians of both parties.
 Here’s a sample of our reports and complaints filed against Democrats and Republicans since 1991.
 Most can be found on the Research Library.
 For a downloadable version, click here.

 2015: Complaints filed about DMV and NC Dept of Health & Human Resources violating National Voter Registration Act.
 Sunshine Awards given to bipartisan group of 24 state legislators.

 2014: Duke Energy hikes donations as coal ash controversy intensifies.
 Report on new voting law’s impact on 2014 election.
 Reports on incumbents’ fundraising advantage and poor disclosure.

 2013: Republican House and Senate caucuses raise and spend record amounts in 2012 elections.
 Complaint filed against sweepstakes gambling vendor Chase Burns (the biggest donor to legislative campaigns in 2012) and lobbying firms related to apparent illegal donations.